Sale Alert — Early Black Friday mattress sales are live.

 To be included on this list the mattresses needed to meet the following criteria:

-• Mattress must be a hybrid (hybrid = thick foam comfort layer + coils)
+• Mattress must be a hybrid (hybrid = thick foam comfort layer + coils).
+We considered latex hybrids, memory foam hybrids, and regular hybrids (that don’t have a strong latex or memory foam feel).

 • Mattress must have an overall performance score at or above 9.24